Austro-Hungarian Navy: Ports and locations

 The home port of the Austro-Hungarian Navy was the Seearsenal (naval base) at Pola (now Pula, Croatia); a role it took over from Venice, where the early Austrian Navy had been based.
-Supplementary bases included: the busy port of Trieste and the natural harbour of Cattaro (now Kotor, Montenegro).
+Supplementary bases included the busy port of Trieste and the natural harbour of Cattaro (now Kotor, Montenegro).
 Both Trieste and Pola had major shipbuilding facilities.
 Pola's naval installations contained one of the largest floating drydocks in the Mediterranean.
 The city of Pola was also the site of the central church of the navy "Stella Maris" (k.u.k.
 Marinekirche "Stella Maris"), of the Austro-Hungarian Naval Observatory and the empire's naval military cemetery (k.u.k.
 Marinefriedhof).
-In 1990, the cemetery was restored after decades of neglect by the communist regime in Yugoslavia.
+The cemetery still exists and was restored in 1990.
 The Austro-Hungarian Naval Academy (k.u.k.
 Marine-Akademie) was located in Fiume (now Rijeka, Croatia).

 Trieste was also the headquarters of the merchant line Österreichischer Lloyd (founded in 1836 and, later, Lloyd Triestino; now Italia Marittima), whose headquarters stood at the corner of the Piazza Grande and Sanita.
 By 1913, Österreichischer Lloyd had a fleet of 62 ships comprising a total of 236,000 tons.